Avila5301/Get-LocalUsers/README.md

 # How To / How to Use

-The best way to run this script is to create a shortcut of the file and under the Shortcut tab, click on Advanced and select the checkbox Run as Administrator and click ok
+The best way to run this script is to create a shortcut of the file and under the Shortcut tab, click on Advanced and select the checkbox Run as Administrator and click ok after you place the following in front of the Target field in the properties of the shortcut.

-Place this in the Target so the file will run as a powershell exe.
-See example below:
+Place this in the Target field so the file will run as a powershell.exe: See example below:

 `powershell.exe -command "& 'C:\A path with spaces\MyScript.ps1'"`

 If you are a standard user, it will prompt you for admin creds and then launch the script

+Dont forget to have your CurrentUser Remote Signed for the ExecutionPolicy

+To Check your current ExecutionPolicy enter:

+`Get-ExecutionPolicy -List`

+To Set your ExecutionPolicy to RemoteSigned enter:

+`Set-ExecutionPolicy -ExecutionPlicy RemoteSigned -Scope CurrentUser`

+You can replace CurrentUser with any of the the following:

+** MachinePolicy
+** UserPolicy
+** Process
+** CurrentUser
+** LocalMachine